grafana/tempo/docs/sources/tempo/api_docs/_index.md

   Optional.
 A TraceQL query to filter tag values by.
 Currently only works for a single spanset of `&&`ed conditions.
 For example: `{ span.foo = "bar" && resource.baz = "bat" ...}`.
 See also [Filtered tag values](#filtered-tag-values).
 - `limit = (integer)`
   Optional.
 Limits the maximum number of tags values
+- `maxStaleValues = (integer)`
+  Optional.
+Limits the search for tags values.
+If the number of stale (already known) values reaches or exceeds this limit, the search stops.

 #### Filtered tag values